-We propose to build and operate a new 400 kV electricity substation which will extend to the south of our existing site off Calow Lane in Cock Alley, near Chesterfield.
+We propose a series of works to build and operate a new 400 kV substation east of Long Lane near Brinsworth in Rotherham, South Yorkshire.

 A substation plays a crucial role in distributing electricity safely from power stations to homes and businesses.
 It transforms high voltage electricity into lower voltage suitable for local distribution networks.